The service ended early in the evening. It was dark, and it would only get darker.

-The state national guard came into the city to help clean up after the big riot, and announced a short-lived presence in the city to help restore and maintain peace.
+The National Guard came into the city to help clean up after the big riot, and announced a short-lived presence in the city to help restore and maintain peace.
 The FBI even announced that they were going to launch an official investigation against Solace and Blank Face.
 All the more reason to stop sticking my neck out.

 And that was the end of it.
 Just like that.

 No more Hleuco, no more Solace.
 No more Benny, no more Styx.
 No more Gomez.
 And I didn’t have a spare fuck to give about a ‘Mister.’